CanningRoad/canningroad.github.io/_posts/2020-03-21-coronavirus-response.md

 ## Key points, in closing

- * Don’t go to the church building except for Food bank.
+ * Don’t go to the church building - there are no services or activities.
  * Check out the online and broadcast content from other churches.
  * If you’re struggling and need help with shopping or would like a doorstep visit, please get in touch.